 During construction, activities undertaken on site may have temporary adverse impacts on vehicle travellers, and non-motorised road users (NMUs) as a result of construction presence, and associated noise and delays due to traffic management measures.
+Numerous access points to local roads lie within the scheme extents, however local access will be granted where required.
 Road users and local bus operators will be informed of works through a media release, which will provide details of construction dates and times, planned amnesties, and the alternative diversion route.